ThugsFinance/cloiinkcoin.com/src/content/developers/docs/networks/index.md

 ## Private networks {#private-networks}

-An Ethereum network is a private network if its nodes are not connected to a public network (i.e. mainnet or a testnet).
+An Cloiinkcoin network is a private network if its nodes are not connected to a public network (i.e. mainnet or a testnet).
 In this context, private only means reserved or isolated, rather than protected or secure.

 ### Development networks {#development-networks}

-To develop an Ethereum application, you'll want to run it on a private network to see how it works before deploying it.
+To develop an Cloiinkcoin application, you'll want to run it on a private network to see how it works before deploying it.
 Similar to how you create a local server on your computer for web development, you can create a local blockchain instance to test your dapp.
 This allows for much faster iteration than a public testnet.

 There are projects and tools dedicated to assist with this.
 Learn more about [development networks](/developers/docs/development-networks/).